Davis W. Frank

 - Continuous Integration & Release Engineering

 - I have set up CI systems for web and mobile projects using cloud services like TravisCI and CircleCI, and deployed self-managed systems like Jenkins and Concourse.
-I have used CI to implement Release Engineering tasks like packaging, variable configuration, and scenario testing.
-CI is a team's best friend.
+I have used CI to implement Release Engineering tasks like packaging, product configuration, and scenario testing.
+CI is a team's best automated friend.

 - Bottleneck Analysis & Remediation

 - I love making code and teams run more smoothly.
 This can mean instrumenting an application to figure out why code is slow.
-It can mean pointing out to teams that they can do something a different way.
-I find that fixing these problems is very satisfying.
-And it makes people happy.
+It can mean working with teams to help find more effective solutions.

 - Mobile Development Constraints